 It is important you understand that unpaid off-the-clock work is illegal.
 If you would like to recover your unpaid hours, you must file a complaint.
 Employees may recover double the back pay.
 If you win your payback claim, you may also recover attorney’s fees.

-If you or a loved one has a wage and hour dispute, please contact an experienced California wage and hour attorney.
+If you or a loved one has a wage and hour dispute, please contact an experienced California wage and hour lawyer.
 We can help you file a claim for payback and find out if you are covered by the FLSA.
 Find out more about your rights by calling us today and scheduling your initial case evaluation.